openebs/openebs/k8s-demo/README.md

 ## Running the setup on Ubuntu 16.04

 The following instructions have been verified on :
-(a) Laptop installed with Ubuntu 16.04
+- Laptop installed with Ubuntu 16.04
-(b) Windows with Ubuntu 16.04 VM
+- Laptop installed Windows 10 and Ubuntu 16.04 VM (created using VMWare Player 12)

 ### Prerequisites